mthiebaux/JSNtemplate/README.md

 ## *Module*

-Converting to strict ESM module specification for import/export, scripts have been named with the *.mjs* extension.
+Converting to strict ESM module specification for import/export, server scripts have been named with the *.mjs* extension.
+This is deemed preferable to setting a global flag in *package.json*, for backward compatibility with CJS libraries.

 ## *Express*